Taofeeqah/Tailwind-box/README.md

 # Tailwind-box
-Buildind a responsive page using tailwind
+Building a responsive web page using tailwindCSS